nikitakrutoy/HabidatumTraineeship/README.md

 Using top50 words similar to "renovation" 2000 post was selected.
 This words was also used to build a cloud of words.
 After that LDA model was trained to compare the result topics with "rennovation" topic.

-More info could be found in [notebook](https://github.com/nikitakrutoy/habidatum_traineeship/blob/master/khrushevki/хрущевки2.ipynb)
+More info could be found in the [notebook](https://github.com/nikitakrutoy/habidatum_traineeship/blob/master/khrushevki/хрущевки2.ipynb)